 Anti-bribery policy: Our policy confirms Audley’s zero tolerance of bribery and corruption and extends to all business dealings and transactions.
 All employees, officers, agents or consultants or any persons or companies acting for Audley or on our behalf are expected to adhere to this policy.

 Employee Code of Conduct: Our code makes clear to employees the actions and behaviour expected of them when representing Audley.
 We strive to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing our supply chain.

 Health and Safety Policy: Our policy on health and safety aims to develop a culture that is committed to the prevention of ill health and injuries to our employees and others that may be affected by our operations.

-- Commence the development of a formal modern slavery policy.
+- developed a modern slavery policy;